The Ultimate List of Cybersecurity Statistics (2024)

 Demand for SECaaS solutions is bolstered by the growing need for more secure email solutions to avoid phishing scams and other cyber threats.
 While North America represents the largest SECaaS market, Asia-Pacific will see the fastest growth over the next several years.
 Overall, the SECaaS market is expected to grow by over 16% each year.

 Corporate web security solutions could generate over $5 billion in revenue (Radicati)

 Corporate web security solutions keep corporate employees and their data safe from cyber-attacks.
 Industry leaders like Cisco, McAfee, and Symantec dominate the market, but there’s also room for startups to compete by offering specialized or niche services.
 Total revenue is projected to more than triple, from $2.5 billion in 2016 to $7.9 billion in 2025.

-65% of B2B technology buyers say data security and data privacy are top considerations when purchasing new tech (Trust Radius)
+Around 2 in 3 B2B technology buyers say data security and data privacy are top considerations when buying new tech (Trust Radius)

 Of the 1,134 B2B tech buyers surveyed by Trust Radius, 3 out of 4 said that security concerns led them to do extra product research before taking any further action.
 Over a quarter said that security concerns led them to consider fewer products.

 Organizations are considering implementing Zero Trust architecture more than any other cybersecurity solution (IDG)

 Zero Trust architecture is built on the philosophy of removing implicit trust from every level of an organization’s IT structure.
 Zero Trust creates multiple layers of protection within user networks, an aspect with increased demand since the great shift toward remote work.